mad4n7/myaccount/readme.md

 This is a simple billing sofware that I made to charge hosting plans, the code integrates with Stripe

+To install the database tables use: $ php artisan migrate

 ## Requirements

 Laravel